ali5ter/workshop-air-monitor/README.md

 ### Configure InfluxDB

-1. Open the InfluxDB UI and set up the username, password, and org configured in the script.
+1. Open the InfluxDB UI and log in using the configured username and password.
+You will land in the configured org by default and buckets will already be defined if you've used the start up script mentioned above.
 2. Create a bucket using the name configured in the script.
-3. Generate a write token, and save that to ~/.config/influxdb-token
+3. Generate a write token, if you don't want to use the Admin's Token already set up by the script, and save that to ~/.config/influxdb-token on the system where the client monitor will run.

 ...